What Is My Body Type and Can I Train for It?

 Mesomorphs are characterized as athletic, solid, and strong — daywalkers between the other two somatotypes.
 Let’s go with Mark Wahlberg or Ronda Rousey.

-That simply isn’t true.
-But it does beg the question: why is this fitness myth harder to get rid of than those last few pounds of belly fat?
+So why is this fitness myth harder to get rid of than those last few pounds of belly fat?

 “I think that a lot of it has to do with the fact that most people want an easy solution when it comes to fitness and weight loss,” says Thieme.
 “And the idea that if you have X body type then you should focus on Y exercise type provides that.”